brainy749/Binary-Classification-Exercise-in-R/README.md

 Contents:

 - R Markdown file (`pmaddo_kreditech_exercise.Rmd`)
-- Html Output from Rmd file (pmaddo_kreditech_exercise.html”).
+- Html Output from Rmd file (`pmaddo_kreditech_exercise.html`).
-- You can easily read through the html output like a report.
-- Select “Show All code” at the top right corner of html to display R codes and comments :)
+- You can easily read through the html output like a report by selecting **Show All code** at the top right corner of the html to display R codes and comments :)
-- Best Performance model was a gbm (with 81 trees and max depth of 8)  giving  AUC:  0.767259571902321 on on the validation data
-- See Section 3.7.3 for details on the gam model.
+- See Section 3.7.3 for details on the gbm model.